 “It took them about four hours to get to Moorpark.”
 Austin said.

-They would never know that this would be the last time they’d be able to see their beloved neighborhood in one piece.
+They would have never known that this would be the last time they’d be able to see their beloved neighborhood in one piece.

 The next day, at about 1:30 AM, Austin was awoken by the fierce Santa Ana winds.
 Worried about the state of her childhood home, she turned on the news on her phone, as the damaging weather conditions left her without cable.